Evacuation Systems

 9/11 World Trade Center Evacuation

-The evacuation of the World Trade Center on September 11, 2001, highlighted the importance of preparedness and quick decision-making.
-Building evacuation plans and drills saved countless lives.
-Lessons from this event have influenced evacuation strategies worldwide.
+The September 11, 2001 evacuation of the World Trade Center showed both the strengths and weaknesses of existing systems.
+Building evacuation plans and prior drill experience saved thousands of lives.
+The lessons from that day have reshaped evacuation thinking worldwide.

 Hurricane Katrina Evacuation